NK-daCoder-ITvarsity/Module-1-Assessment-5/Documentation.md

 ## Features

-[x] Is it responsive for all mobile and desktop users.
+-[x] Is it responsive for all mobile and desktop users.
-[x] For mobile users is the website only made potrait mode.
+-[x] For mobile users is the website only made potrait mode.
-[] For mobile users is the website made for landscape purposes as well.
+-[] For mobile users is the website made for landscape purposes as well.
-[x] Images are responsive and can adapt to screen sizes.
+-[x] Images are responsive and can adapt to screen sizes.
-[x] Users can explore related superheroes and team affiliations.
+-[x] Users can explore related superheroes and team affiliations.
-[x] Each superhero has a detailed profile page with information such as powers, biography, appearance, and more
+-[x] Each superhero has a detailed profile page with information such as powers, biography, appearance, and more

 ## Technologies